Feb. 19, 2018

 - Retro-reflective vest or reflective striping sewn to gear etc.

-- Stove NO propane stoves allowed (Recommend–MSR Whisper Light International)
+- Liquid or Solid fuel Stove: NO canister stoves (Recommend–MSR Whisper Light International)

 - Cooking Pot

 - Firestarter (matches, lighter or flint & steel)